 Davis will enter the NFL at *21 years of age.
-He led UCF in receptions, yards and touchdowns as a sophomore, good for a *19.4 (80th-percentile) Breakout Age.
-For context, he competed for targets during his freshman year with RotoUnderworld favorite Tre’quan Smith.
-This helps explain why he didn’t break out the second he got to college.
+He led UCF in receptions, yards, and touchdowns as a sophomore as he had a Breakout Age of *19.4 (80th-percentile).
+For context, Davis competed for targets during his freshman year with RotoUnderworld’s favorite Tre’quan Smith.
+Competing with Smith helps explain why he didn’t break out the second he got to college.
 Once Smith left for the NFL, Davis took hold of the team’s No. 1 wide receiver role and never looked back.
 In his first year as the No. 1, he averaged 25-percent more receptions, 19-percent more yards, and 40-percent more touchdowns than the next leading receiver.
-He then improved upon that by posting 47-percent more receptions, 50-percent more yards, and 71-percent more touchdowns then the next leading receiver the following year.
+Davis then improved upon that by posting 47-percent more receptions, 50-percent more yards, and 71-percent more touchdowns than the next leading receiver the following year.
 He posted a 34.4-percent (66th-percentile) College Dominator Rating in his final season.

 Davis fits the profile of a wide receiver who is more than capable of delivering a surprise Top 24 finish in his career.
 His best comparable player is Zach Pascal, but being a slightly less agile Courtland Sutton is also in his range of outcomes.
-Currently, he has an ADP outside of the first five rounds according to Dynasty League Football’s rookie pick probability tool.
-This means the dynasty community has not caught on to him yet and he’s free at the moment.
-Remember his name for your rookie drafts as a third round or later dart throw.
+Currently, he has an ADP outside of the first five rounds, according to Dynasty League Football’s rookie pick probability tool.
+This absurdly low ADP means the dynasty community has not caught on to him yet, and he’s free at the moment.
+Remember his name for your rookie drafts as a third-round or later dart throw.
 Should he deliver a Top 24 season, only your league-mates will be shocked by it.